 Students wishing to enroll on a non-credit basis may choose to audit courses at NSCC.
 To enroll as an audit student:

-An applicant who has earned a regular high school diploma or GED may enroll in any course, except college-level math, English, or a course that has college-level math or English prerequisites.
+An applicant who has earned a regular high school diploma, GED or state approved high school equivalency, may enroll in any course, except college-level math, English, or a course that has college-level math or English prerequisites.
 Any student who plans to enroll in college-level math or English must have the required ACT/SAT scores.
 For ACT/SAT requirements, refer to Degree-Seeking First-Time Student.

 To enroll applicants must: